Bash Script Examples

 EXPLANATION

-The provided script allows users to input two numbers and calculates their sum.
+The provided script allows users to input two numbers and calculate their sum.
 When executed, it prompts the user to enter a number, which is stored in the variable num1.
 It then requests another number, which is stored in the variable num2.
 The script proceeds to add num1 and num2 together using the arithmetic expansion syntax $(()), assigning the result to the variable add.
 Instead of displaying the output in the terminal, it writes the output in the output.txt file.

 Writing-output-to-a-fileHere the first input from the user is 40 and the second input from the user is 10.
 But the result of addition is not shown in the terminal.
-To see what is written in the output.txt file run the following command in the terminal as shown in the image.
+To see what is written in the output.txt file run the following command in the terminal as shown in the image:

 cat output.txt